Review from BACKSTAGE WEST

 In playwright John Olive's drama, gentle and sensitive young Catherine (Meg Wallace) has schizophrenia.
 The good news is that Catherine's condition can be controlled with massive doses of Thorazine, which is prescribed by her kindly, maternal shrink Joanne (Barbara Keegan).
 The bad news is that Catherine is a poet, and she feels that the drug essentially destroys her artistic abilities, turning her into a brain-dead potato with legs.

 Released from the mental hospital where she has been committed for some time following an emotional fugue, Catherine tries to get her life back together.
-Her publisher best friend Alice (Rachel Harder) subtly trying to push her back into writing, Catherine meets up with a handsome, stable stockbroker (Brian Barth on the night reviewed).
+Her publisher best friend Alice (Rachel Hardy) subtly trying to push her back into writing, Catherine meets up with a handsome, stable stockbroker (Brian Barth on the night reviewed).
 All this prompts Catherine to make the decision to self-medicate, which means supplementing her meds with liberal swigs from a bottle of a nice Chablis.
 Madness results -- as, tragically, does brilliance.

 The main problem with Olive's drama is that it tends to overromanticize schizophrenia in a way that comes across as being faintly manipulative.
 Director Trace Oakley presents Catherine as a waiflike beauty whose fragile talent is intimately related to her insanity.
 And the character's descent into lunacy is so beautiful and operatically tragic -- well, who wouldn't want to have schizophrenia if it lets you be so pretty and nice?
 The disease-of-the-week soap-operatic nature of the work ultimately trivializes what is essentially a medical condition.